gtnao/advent-calendar-2025-my-own-rdbms/day09/README.md

 -- Insert data
 INSERT INTO users VALUES (1, 'Alice');
 INSERT INTO users VALUES (2, 'Bob');
-INSERT INTO users VALUES (3, 'Charlie');

 -- Select all
 SELECT * FROM users;

--- Delete a specific row
+-- Transaction: INSERT with ROLLBACK
+BEGIN;
+INSERT INTO users VALUES (3, 'Charlie');
+SELECT * FROM users;  -- Shows Alice, Bob, Charlie ROLLBACK;
+SELECT * FROM users;  -- Shows Alice, Bob (Charlie is gone)

+-- Transaction: DELETE with ROLLBACK
+BEGIN;
+DELETE FROM users WHERE id = 1;
+SELECT * FROM users;  -- Shows only Bob
+ROLLBACK;
+SELECT * FROM users;  -- Shows Alice, Bob (Alice is restored)

+-- Transaction: UPDATE with ROLLBACK
+BEGIN;
+UPDATE users SET name = 'Alice Updated' WHERE id = 1;
+SELECT * FROM users;  -- Shows Alice Updated, Bob ROLLBACK;
+SELECT * FROM users;  -- Shows Alice, Bob (original name restored)

+-- Transaction: COMMIT
+BEGIN;
+INSERT INTO users VALUES (3, 'Charlie');
 DELETE FROM users WHERE id = 2;

--- Verify deletion
-SELECT * FROM users;

--- Update a row
-UPDATE users SET name = 'Alice Updated' WHERE id = 1;

--- Verify update
+COMMIT;
-SELECT * FROM users;
+SELECT * FROM users;  -- Shows Alice, Charlie (changes are permanent)
 ```